 History is of the utmost importance in Judaism.
 Whereas the sacred texts of most ancient religions focus on myths and philosophical concepts, the Jewish Bible is centered around historical narrative... read more

 In Judaism, rituals and religious observances are grounded in Jewish law (halakhah, lit. "the path one walks."
-An elaborate framework of divine mitzvot, or commandments, combined... read more
+An elaborate framework of divine mitzvot, or commandments, combined with rabbinic laws and... read more

 Jewish Sacred Texts